 Instructions

-- Preheat the oven to 350°.
+- Preheat the oven to 350ยฐ.
 Lightly spray a 13X9-inch baking dish with nonstick cooking spray.

 - In a large bowl combine the cornbread, cream of celery soup, cream of chicken soup, broth, onions, salt, and pepper.
 Pour the mixture into the baking dish.
 Cook uncovered for 30 to 45 minutes or until golden brown.

-If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+* If nutritional values are provided, they are an estimate and will vary depending on the brands used.
+The values do not include optional ingredients or when ingredients are added to taste.
 If calorie count and other nutritional values are important to you, I recommend grabbing your favorite brands and plugging those ingredients into an online nutritional calculator.

 Recipe Card